Supermarket boycott in Croatia: a grassroots movement against price gouging

 Summary

 Croatia is experiencing a growing consumer movement: a supermarket boycott targeting the sharp rise in food prices following euro adoption.
-The initiative, born on social media, calls on consumers to avoid shopping at major supermarket chains until prices drop.
+Born on social media, the initiative calls on consumers to avoid shopping at major supermarket chains until prices drop.
 The movement has led to a shift toward local markets and independent retailers.

 Key Findings